"Embrace the glorious mess that you are." - Elizabeth Gilbert

 It remains important to establish a new neural pathway, so whenever you see your body you won`t automatically judge out of rehearsed habit, but with more compassion (not in a sense that you are now worshipping your body from one day to the next, but more in a sense that you are compassionate with your current negative thoughts).
 Start where you are means taking baby steps (again :)) and choose those affirmations that you can believe in.
-So now instead pushing me towards "I love my body", I now chose "I appreciate my body".
+So now instead pushing towards "I love my body", you can choose "I appreciate my body".

 3. Connect your affirmations with rituals, embodiment, or dedicated time.

 Having chosen our affirmations that truly resonate with us and sound plausible, we can strengthen our affirmations so they are not only hollow words.
-In my example with my body, I connect my new belief, "I appreciate my body", with a ritual to touch my body when I wake up and to feel gentle care when I do my skin care or take a shower.
-Whenever I catch myself in judging my belly, breasts, or skin, it has helped me to shift by appreciating my body. which does not depend on how it looks.
-Sometimes I also add extra self-care time as a result of feeling negative after my judgments to nourish myself and act from a more loving position.
+In the example with the body, we can connect to the new belief, "I appreciate my body", with a ritual to touch your body when we wake up and to feel gentle care when we do our skin care or take a shower.
+Whenever we catch ourselves in judging e.g. our belly, breasts, or skin, it can help to shift by appreciating our body. which does not depend on how it looks.
+Sometimes we may need to add extra self-care time as a result of feeling negative after our judgments to nourish ourselves and act from a more loving position.

-My coach has also opened up my perspectives by asking, when I judge, does this come from me or actually from thinking what others would say?
-This is when I realized I have judged my bodily parts esp. from men`s or society`s perspectives, and I decided that voices other than mine (and I already have an Inner Critic) don`t have space and permission to live in my mind.
-Of course, this may take time, so again I take out the pressure by reminding me that I take baby steps.
+My coach has also opened up my perspectives by asking, whenever I judge, whether this comes from me or actually from thinking what others would say.
+This is when we may realize we have judged our appearance more from men`s or society`s perspectives, and we can decide that voices other than ours (we may already have an Inner Critic) don`t have space and permission to live in our mind.
+Of course, this may take time, so again take out the pressure by reminding ourselves that we can take baby steps.

-Related to the relationship with my body, in particular, I am also currently learning to adopt the Buddhist`s view of impermanence and non-attachment.
+Related to the relationship with our body, in particular, we can also learn to adopt the Buddhist`s view of impermanence and non-attachment.
 While our body is interconnected with us and is a holy vehicle allowing us to experience life, we are not our body and our body does not define our worth.
 Just as our mind and soul evolve, our body changes, too.
-I want to learn to accept that constant change because we live in a world that is highly fixated on youth and external beauty (while I sense a tiny shift to authentic beauty).
+We can learn to accept this constant change because we live in a world that is highly fixated on youth and external beauty (while I sense a tiny shift to authentic and diverse beauty).
 Women esp. seem to be often subject to scrutiny and limited by their physical appearances.
 So my current exploraton of the body is a big topic, but I am looking forward to learning and shaping a culture that appreciates our bodies and ourselves more.

 Do you have favorite affirmations?
 Let me know by sending an email to email@example.com – I very look forward to hearing from you! :) PS: Subscribe to my #mindfulmagic Newsletter to stay in touch for upcoming posts, free offers, and news :)